quasarframework/quasar-framework.org/source/components/tree.md

 ]
 ```

+### Handler Method
 Items containing a `handler` method will make those items trigger the handler method when clicked/tapped.
+The handler is passed the item as an argument

 ### Vue Properties